 What is clear is that GDP growth in China is moderating and turning down.
 As interest rates rise, China becomes vulnerable to a debt crisis.
 China is the second-largest economy in the world and the biggest trading nation in the world.
-China is also the third-largest bond market thanks to Bank of Japan, and the ECB is destroying their local bond markets by artificially manipulating interest rates.
-That is a scandal far worse than the LIBOR scandal after which banks were fined.
+China is also the third-largest bond market thanks to Bank of Japan and the ECB destroying their local bond markets with artificially manipulate interest rates that is a scandal far worse that the LIBOR scandal they fined banks for.

 A meltdown in the debt markets in China would have global repercussions beyond the scope of what anyone is imagining.
 Far too many emerging markets have depended upon China.
-Between China backing off and the US raising interest rates mixed with emerging markets issued dollar denominated debt.
-This cauldron mixed concoction is unmistakably a disaster more so for outside China than inside.
+Between China backing off and the US raising interest rates mixed with Emerging Markets issued dollar denominated debt.
+This cauldron mixed concoction is unmistakably a disaster more for outside China than inside.
 Countries with the closest trade ties are the most at risk.
 South Korea, Malaysia, and Vietnam each have exports to China valued at more than 10% of their GDP.
-Then the main commodity export-based economies such as South

-Africa and Chile are in for some very hard times.
+Then the main commodity export based economies such as South Africa and Chile are in for some very hard times.
 Overall, the economic decline will take China down into 2020.05.

 The trade issues that Trump has taken up with China are clearly being influenced by taxes, capital flows, and currency.
 China is NOT stupid.
 Its banks have some of the best balance sheets in the top 10.
 However, China fully understands that the German economic model will fail in the end just as it has with Britain, Spain, and the Dutch before them.
-Nations that build their economies on trade and empire building have failed faster because they do not develop a domestic consumer economy.
+Nations that build their economies of trade and empire building have failed faster BECAUSE they do not develop a domestic consumer economy.